freddiehaddad/oxidized/README.md

 "z." = "center_cursor"      # Center current line (alternative)
 "z-" = "cursor_to_bottom"   # Move current line to bottom (alternative) "z Enter" = "cursor_to_top" # Move current line to top (alternative)

+Note: z-commands update the viewport immediately and re-highlight visible lines; no extra input is needed for the screen to refresh.

 # Window/Split navigation
 "Ctrl+w h" = "window_left"      # Move to window left